-It’s when moisture levels fall below these ideal levels (because of sweating, scorching sun and the odd summer cocktail) that skin gets dry and tight, so make sure you’re adequately hydrated from within.
+When moisture levels fall below these ideal levels (because of sweating, scorching sun and the odd summer cocktail), skin gets dry and tight, so make sure you’re adequately hydrated from within.

-Again, eating plenty of fruit and veg is the best way to stay hydrated as they release their moisture slowly and steadily.
+Eating plenty of fruit and veg is the best way to stay hydrated, as these release moisture slowly and steadily.

 I – In-Flight Grooming

-The low humidity in aircraft cabins can rob skin of essential moisture, leaving it dry and tight as well as dull and tired looking.
+The low humidity in aircraft cabins can rob skin of essential moisture, leaving it dry and tight.

-So make sure you drink plenty of water (at least one large glass for each hour in the air), go easy on dehydrating tea, coffee and alcohol, and freshen skin with a product like This Works In Transit Spray-On Moisture, which is ideal for long haul flights.
+Make sure you drink plenty of water (at least one large glass for each hour in the air), go easy on dehydrating tea, coffee and alcohol, and freshen skin with a product like This Works In Transit Spray-On Moisture, which is ideal for long-haul flights.